Lemoncode/angular1_5-sample-app/04 Form Page/README.md

 ### Layout

-It's time to build the appoitnmend edition layout, let's jump into the _patient/patient.ts_ file and replace the component template with the following one.
+It's time to build the appointment edition layout, let's jump into the _patient/patient.ts_ file and replace the component template with the following one.

 ```html